-Mammals need to use more energy in winter than any other season to keep warm.
+Mammals need more energy in winter than in other seasons to keep warm.
 Food is less plentiful, and there are fewer daylight hours for hunting.
 Plants are also not producing the nourishing green shoots required for food, and there are no flying insects around.
 For a mammal to survive to spring, they have to be fit and strong.
 They also have to be able to adapt to the cold weather.

 There are several ways that mammals survive in winter.
 Some will migrate or move to a warmer, more hospitable climate.
 Others will hibernate, sleeping through the winter to miss the harsh weather.
-Others will use the autumn months to fatten up and put aside enough food to get through the winter.
+Others will fatten and put aside enough food for winter in the autumn months.

-Unfortunately, many mammals die in winter, especially smaller species, as they cannot make it through the month of severe winter with a shortage of food.
+Unfortunately, many mammals die in winter, especially smaller species, as they cannot make it through the month of severe winter with a food shortage.

-As bats are the only mammal that can fly, they have the ability to migrate in winter.
+As bats are the only mammal that can fly, they can migrate in winter.
 However, as this takes up a lot of energy, they usually sleep in the winter.
-At the end of autumn, bats will have fed well on flying insects and build up a layer of fat that covers its body.
-By building this fat up, they have the necessary energy reserves to support a lower metabolism.
+At the end of autumn, bats will have fed well on flying insects and built a layer of fat covering its body.
+Building this fat up gives them the necessary energy reserves to support a lower metabolism.

-Hibernating bats save a lot of energy, with their breathing using about one-hundredth of their normal oxygen usage and their heartbeat lowering from 200-300 to just 10 beats per minute.
+Hibernating bats save a lot of energy, breathing using about one-hundredth of their normal oxygen usage and their heartbeat lowering from 200-300 to just ten beats per minute.

-Bats enter a state of torpor rather than full hibernation.
-If the temperature reaches 10 degrees celsius, then they may wake up and fly.
+Bats enter a state of torpor rather than total hibernation.
+If the temperature reaches 10 degrees celsius, they may wake up and fly.

 Squirrels can live through severe weather but only for short periods.
-Although they do not hibernate, they do enter a lethargic state.
+Although they do not hibernate, they do enter an idle state.
 Squirrels will stay in this state when there is heavy rain, strong winds, and mist.

-Although most mammals live in the same territory for their entire lives, some whales make long migrations to warmer climates.
+Although most mammals live in the same territory for their lives, some whales migrate to warmer climates.
 The migration of whales is linked to two things; breeding and feeding.

-Humpback whales will travel from their feeding grounds in Alaska to Hawaii in the winter to breed before traveling back to Alaska in the summer to feed.
+Humpback whales will travel from their feeding grounds in Alaska to Hawaii in the winter to breed before returning to Alaska in the summer to feed.
 Gray whales travel to the warmer waters of Baja California in December before returning to the Bering sea in April.

 For mammals that do not migrate or hibernate, their chances of survival through winter will depend on various factors.
 One of the characteristics of mammals is that they have fur or hair.
-The hair can insulate the body by being fluffed out, creating an insulating layer of air.
-Fat layers built up in autumn act as a shield against the cold temperatures.
+The hair can insulate the body by being fluffed out, creating an insulating layer of air—fat layers built up in autumn act as a shield against cold temperatures.

 The American badger will spend more time in its sett in winter.
 The badger builds up a layer of fat from feeding in autumn and will enter a state of torpor, lasting up to 29 hours.
-The badger may not emerge from its sett for several days at a time.
+The badger may not emerge from its sett for several days.

 Many food sources are severely limited in winter.
-Plants, fruits, berries, and seeds are in great demand by many woodland mammals and can be completely hidden by snow in winter.
+Plants, fruits, berries, and seeds are in great demand by many woodland mammals and can be entirely hidden by snow in winter.

 Deer will move down from mountainous regions in winter to lower ground, where the land is more sheltered from snow and high winds.
 They may also move into denser parts of woodlands during the colder months for protection from the elements.